 Well, the deal was basically sealed the moment Maggie saw that this RV had everything the Grand Design had – AND it had a kitchen island!
 It was love at first sight!
 I did not really get the big deal about the kitchen island, and instead was a little fixated on the fact that the Denali did not have reclining armchairs.
 How was I going to live without a recliner?
 However, happy wife, happy life … so we finally committed to that Denali.

 In our case, we are so grateful that we looked a little further, and ended up moving on from the Grand Design to the Denali.
-For one thing, that island has turned out to be really important in our lives.
+For one thing, that island has turned out to be really important.
 I know, it seems odd.
-But when you live in a tiny home, details are important.
+But details are important.
 The island separates our kitchen from our living space, giving us far more options and variety.
 And we have overcome the lack of recliners by using a comfy ottoman to rest our feet on.
 Plus, the Denali has a few features that make us happy, such as a built-in vacuum cleaner that makes clean-up a cinch.
 And the Denali has three slides: kitchen, living room, and wardrobe, which together give us more than enough space.

-After all those months, we finally ended up with an RV that suits our needs as a couple with two dogs working from home, who want to full time in their rig and travel a long way.
-We have an RV that feels like a comfy home.
+After all those months, we finally ended up with an RV that suits our needs.
 It is a lot larger than we originally planned.
 But we did at least manage to buy the second-shortest fifth wheel available (31 feet).
 And once you consider that 4 feet of that rests over the truck bed, that means that our rig is only just a little longer than it would have been if we had gone with the 24-foot trailer.
-But wow, we have so much more living space in this fifth wheel than we would have had in that trailer that we once thought was so perfect!
+But wow, we have so much more space in this fifth wheel than we would have had in that trailer that we once thought was so perfect!

 We are still learning to tow our RV, but we were pleased to find that the instructor and Google were right – it is surprisingly easy to tow, because it just tracks so well behind our truck.
 (Yes, we had to buy a bigger truck than originally planned.
 We ended up with a Ford F350 – more about that in a future post.)

 All in all, this process took us about a year, and many, many hours of research.
 We changed our minds several times along the way.
 Which we like to think of as being flexible, rather than being fickle.
 It was not so much a purchase as a process that we had to go through.
-A process in which we were forced to think carefully about who we are and what we need in order to be able to live comfortably.
+A process in which we were forced to think carefully about who we are and what we need.
 But at the end of it all, we are certain that we chose the right RV for our needs.